aash35/Task-Management-System/readme.txt

    the one place allowing managers to better understand which projects they are deleting
 3. A system that randomizes the back drop of each project (could be done through an array with different colours inside)
-4. Coloured indicators on a task’s overall status (like a percentage bar that changes depending on how many employees have completed the task 50% green, 50% red for example).
+4. Coloured indicators on a taskâ€™s overall status (like a percentage bar that changes depending on how many employees have completed the task 50% green, 50% red for example).
-5. A visual indication of which tasks you are assigned too so that the user doesn’t need to search for their task statuses.
+5. A visual indication of which tasks you are assigned too so that the user doesnâ€™t need to search for their task statuses.
 6. Order system would restrict uses from completing tasks unless previous task were completed
 7. Duration system would change colour of the tasks depending on how close it is to its set "deadline"
 8. Start/end data system would change colour of the project depending on how close it is to the dateline
 9. Implemented Web Sockets to allow for changes to the system to automatically update users other systems
 10. Configure application to be used on tablets, laptops and desktops (currently it is purely a mobile app)